ttlinhnguyen/DistributedAggregatedData/README.md

 # Assignment 2 - Distributed Systems
+## Main Compositions
-## Aggregation Server
+### Aggregation Server
-The aggregation server upon running creates a `Listener` thread which listens to any stream/request coming in and the `ClientHandler` adds the request to the queue.
-While the server is active, `RequestHandler` pops the request from the queue and calls the appropriate method from `Storage` to get/put the weather data.
+An aggregation server responsible for responding to requests and making changes to the weather database stored in JSON.

+### Content Server
+Content server provides weather data in JSON format to the aggregation server.

+### GET Client
+GET client retrieves JSON weather data from the aggregation server.

-## Functionality
+## Main Functionality
 * Seamless communication between the server and clients.
 * HTTP compliant messages between the server and clients with appropriate status code.
 * Support for multiple simultaneous PUT and GET requests.
 * Removal of expired content after 30 seconds.
 * Retry to connect when the server is not available upon initial connection and request sending.
 * Lamport Clock follows correct ascending logical time order.

+## Aggregation Server
+The aggregation server upon running creates a `Listener` thread which listens to any stream/request coming in and the `ClientHandler` adds the request to the queue.
+While the server is active, `RequestHandler` pops the request from the queue and calls the appropriate method from `Storage` to get/put the weather data.

 ## Automated Testing
 ### Testing harness / Scenario Tests